Robert McInerney, Ph.D.

-Robert G. McInerney, Ph.D., joined the Point Park University faculty in 2006 and is currently an associate professor of psychology.
+Robert G. McInerney, Ph.D., joined the Point Park University faculty in 2006 and is a professor of psychology.
 He received his M.A. and Ph.D. in clinical psychology from Duquesne University and did both his pre- and post-doctoral training as a psychotherapist at Carnegie Mellon Counseling and Psychological Services.
 McInerney received certification in human science research from the Center for Interpretive and Qualitative Research at Duquesne University in 2008.
-His interests are in hermeneutic phenomenology, social constructionism, post-structural psychology, community psychology and neurophenomenology.
+His interests are in hermeneutic phenomenology, social constructionism, critical and liberation social psychology, community psychology and feminist epistemology.

 - Certification in Interpretive and Qualitative Research: Center for Interpretive and Qualitative Research, Duquesne University

 - McInerney, R.G., (2019).
 The Mobile Thriving Respite with and for the Street Community of Pittsburgh.
 The Journal of Humanistic Psychology with Point Park University students Kelsey Long, MA and Rachel Stough (doctoral candidate).

 - McInerney, R. G., Kainaroi, C., & Northup, J. (2019).
 Presenting an existential foundation for community-based research using Richard Brautigan’s In Watermelon Sugar.The Humanistic Psychologist.

 - McInerney, R.G.
 (2019).
 Student Activism in a Neoliberal University: A hermeneutic phenomenological analysis.
 Journal of Humanistic Psychology.
 With Justin Karter and Brent Dean Robbin

 - McInerney, R.G.
 (2015).
 A Phenomenological Account of the Shooting Spree.
 Janus Head, (13) 2, 45-60.